Tenacious D

-Tenacious D's music showcases Black's theatrical vocal delivery and Gass's acoustic guitar-playing abilities.
+The music of Tenacious D showcases Black's theatrical vocal delivery and Gass's acoustic guitar playing.
 Critics have described their fusion of vulgar absurdist comedy with rock music as "mock rock".
-Their songs discuss the duo's purported musical and sexual prowess, as well as their friendship and cannabis usage in a style that music critics have compared with the storyteller-style lyrics of rock opera.
+Their songs discuss the duo's purported musical and sexual prowess, their friendship and cannabis usage, in a style critics have compared with the storyteller-style lyrics of rock opera.

 History

-Beginnings
+Formation and early years

-Jack Black and Kyle Gass initially met in Los Angeles in 1986 at their teacher's house, both members of The Actors' Gang theater troupe.
-Black admits that, due to animosity, he and Gass didn't initially see eye-to-eye, as Gass was the main musician for the Actor's Gang and "felt threatened by Black".
-The Actor's Gang travelled to Edinburgh, Scotland, for the Edinburgh Fringe Festival in 1989.
-They were performing Tim Robbins' and Adam Simon's play Carnage.
-The two became friends during the trip, notably climbing Arthur's Seat on a day off.

-Following the trip, Black and Gass would bond over music.
-Black states he didn't learn guitar until he was "around twenty-three years old", so would regularly visit Gass's Cochran Avenue studio apartment, in the deal that Gass would teach Black to play guitar in return for food, mainly from fast-food chain Jack in the Box.
-Black has comically stated that their go-to order was two tacos for a dollar, "as it was cheap".
-"If [we] wanted to splurge, [we] would go with Monster Tacos, which included a little extra lettuce and salsa".
-The two would work together professionally at The Actor's Gang and would collaborate in productions.
+Jack Black and Kyle Gass met in Los Angeles in 1986 as members of the Actors' Gang theater troupe.
+They were initially not friendly, as Gass was the main musician for the Actor's Gang and "felt threatened" by Black.
+The Actor's Gang travelled to Scotland for the Edinburgh Fringe Festival in 1989 to perform Tim Robbins' and Adam Simon's play Carnage.
+The two became friends during the trip and climbed Arthur's Seat on a day off.
+Following the trip, Black and Gass bonded over music.
+Black did not learn guitar until he was around 23, so would regularly visit Gass' Cochran Avenue studio apartment in the deal that Gass would teach Black to play guitar in return for food, mainly from fast-food chain Jack in the Box.
+They worked together professionally at the Actor's Gang and collaborated in productions.

-It took a few years after meeting in the early 1990s for the two to begin writing music of their own.
-Black and Gass eventually wrote their first song after Black had been dumped by a girlfriend called Melissa, a non-comedic song.
-The two have since admitted to feeling embarrassed about the song, though they occasionally sing it during interviews when telling their story.
+Black and Gass eventually wrote their first song after Black was dumped by a girlfriend, a non-comedic song.
+They later said they felt embarrassed about the song, though they occasionally sing it during interviews when telling their story.
 Their second song came about when Black was listening to the Metallica song "One" and told Gass that it was "the best song in the world".
-Gass told Black that they couldn't write the best song in the world, but Black put a twist on it and said they could "write a tribute".
-Gass played an A-minor chord on his guitar at the apartment and the two spent three full days crafting the song.
-When it was done, Gass mentioned that they "knew they had something".
+Gass told Black that they could not write the best song in the world, but Black put a twist on it and said they could "write a tribute".
+Gass played an A-minor chord on his guitar at the apartment and the two spent three days crafting the song.
+When it was done, Gass said they "knew they had something".
 The song made the duo realize their comedic potential.
-The two would initially call themselves "Responsive Chord" for a brief period of time whilst rehearsing the comedy act.
+The duo briefly called themselves Responsive Chord while rehearsing the comedy act.